mrshll1001/ocds-sample-frameworks-data/README.md

 }
 ```

-This is repeated for subsequent Direct Call-Offs.
+This is repeated for subsequent direct call-offs.

 ### Running a mini-competition (`relatedProcess`)
 Full Example:
 + [011_mini-competition_tender.json](/single_publisher/011_mini-competition_tender.json)

-Another form of calling off from a framework agreement is the *Mini Competition*.
+Another form of calling off from a framework agreement is the *Mini-Competition*.
 In this form of purchase from the framework, a separate tendering process is run with participants limited to those already accepted as suppliers.

 Representing a mini-competition in OCDS is straightforward.
 Broadly:
 + A *new contracting process* with a *new OCID* is created to represent the Mini Competition